 Examines the principles and concepts of personal finance.
 Reviews personal financial planning in the areas of money management, budgeting, career planning, taxes, consumer credit, housing decisions, legal protection, insurance, investments, retirement, and estate planning.
-W, Su,

-Offered as needed BA222 Financial Management
+W, Su, Offered as needed and WR121; and completion of BA212 and MTH070 or higher.
+(With a grade of C or better.)
+F, W, Sp

 BA222 Financial Management 4 class hr/wk, 4 cr.
-Explores principles of planning, acquiring,

 Explores principles of planning, acquiring, and using funds in an organization.
 Includes investment analysis, budgeting, ratio analysis, capital investments (using present value and internal rate of return), cost of capital, cash and credit management.
+Recommended: Placement into RD090 and WP121, and completion of RA212 and